Beachwood, New Jersey: Local government

+In January 2024, John Farro was appointed to fill the council seat expiring in December 2024 that became vacant when William Cairns took office as mayor.

 Bill Cairns was appointed to fill the vacant seat expiring in December 2015 of Thomas Miserendino, who died in office in June 2015.

 Federal, state, and county representation

 Beachwood is located in the 4th Congressional District and is part of New Jersey's 9th state legislative district.